 Did You Know?

-- A sea otter’s skin never gets wet because their fur is so dense.
+- A healthy sea otter’s skin never gets wet because their fur is so dense.

-- River otters, weasels, and badgers are sea otter relatives.
+- River otters, weasels, and badgers are sea otter relatives (Family Mustelidae).

 - Sea otters dive frequently for food; a typical dive is 30 m deep and lasts 45-127 seconds.

 - Large complex kidneys make it possible for sea otters to drink a bit of salt water, although most of their fresh water intake comes from their food.

 - Predators include killer whales, sharks, and sea lions: bald eagles prey on pups.

 - They are one of the few tool-using mammals; sea otters use rocks to break open their food.

 "Elfin" was an orphaned sea otter from Alaska, born in 2000.
 He weighs around 36 kg and eats 7 kg of fish fillets, crabs, squid and clams.